igormatyushkin014/Fragmentor/README.md

 ### Navigation from fragment

 You can use `fragmentor` directly from your fragment class.
-The method will return navigation manager for fragment's activity:
+The method will return nullable `NavigationManager` instance:

 ```kotlin
 fragmentor?.push(AnotherFragment())